Arram railway station: History

 until the Privatisation of British Railways.

 Facilities

 The station is unstaffed and has very basic facilities (the station house is privately owned and all the other buildings have been demolished, leaving only waiting shelters on each platform).
 The platforms are staggered, either side of a half-barrier level crossing and each has level access from the road.
 No ticket machine is provided, so passengers must buy tickets in advance or on the train.

 Services

-The station has a limited service compared with others on the route due to the rural nature of the area it serves - currently six services call here in each direction (Monday to Saturday).
-On Sundays two northbound trains call at 08:54 (to Scarborough) and 17:45 (to Bridlington) and two southbound to Hull at 10:08 and 18:50.
+The station has a limited service compared with others on the route due to the rural nature of the area it serves - in the May 2025 timetable, six northbound (all to Bridlington) and five southbound services (to Hull and York) call on Mondays to Saturdays.

+On Sundays, there is just one northbound train that calls at 08:53 (to Scarborough), along with two southbound trains.
+The first is a through service to Sheffield at 10:11 and the second is to Hull at 18:50.
+Arram is known as a "ghost station" due to the small number of passengers using it annually (only 598 in the year ending March 2023).